 - c.
 Generating passwords

-- To ensure uniqueness, a technique to combine the unique [Process ID] in the workflow platform is effective.
+- To ensure uniqueness, a technique to combine the unique [Case ID] in the workflow platform is effective.

 R2272: Output of Strings via EL syntax